tntech-ngin-lab/nr-archway/README.md

-python-python-fserver: A small NDN Network - File Server Proxy in Python
+nr-archway: A bridge between NDN and IP
 ==========

 This is a Small Named Data Networking Network consisting of a Repo and a Catalog implemented in python.
-It is designed to compare the speed of the new proposed architecture, NDN, to the current architecture IP.
-More specifically, how NDN could be utilized to improve file transfers from a file server using different methods.
+It is designed to conjoin two architectures, the future proposed architecture NDN with the current architecture IP.
+It's main object is to show how NDN could be utilized in a practical sense and start being used in the consumer market.

-> This is NOT an official implementation and consider 'experimental'.

-ndn-python-fserver uses the [python-ndn](https://github.com/named-data/python-ndn) library and the [python-ndn-repo](https://github.com/UCLA-IRL/ndn-python-repo) for it's implementation.
+nr-archway uses the [python-ndn](https://github.com/named-data/python-ndn) library and the [python-ndn-repo](https://github.com/UCLA-IRL/ndn-python-repo) for it's implementation.
 All credit for the repo itself and the python ndn API should be rightfully given to the correct authors.

 ## Installation